-A form of proxy $\,$ and a proxy $\,$ statement/prospectus $\,$ are $\,$ enclosed.
-The approval of the $\,$ merger $\,$ requires $\,$ the $\,$ approval of the holders of at least a majority of the Independent stock entitled to vote at the special meeting.
-To assure representation of your shares at the special meeting, please sign, date, assure representation of your shares at the special meeting, please sign, date, and return the proxy promptly in the enclosed, stamped envelope.
+A form of proxy and a proxy statement/prospectus are enclosed.
+The approval of the merger requires the approval of the holders of at least a majority of the Independent stock entitled to vote at the special meeting.
+To assure representation of your shares at the special meeting, please sign, date, and return the proxy promptly in the enclosed, stamped envelope.
 If you attend the special meeting, you may revoke your proxy at that time simply by requesting the right to vote in person.
-You may withdraw a previously submitted proxy by notifying J. Al Cochran, in writing or by submitting an executed, later-dated proxy to Independent: 4484 Marietta Street, Powder Springs, Georgia 30127, Attention: J. Al Cochran, Secretary, prior to the special meeting.
+You may withdraw a previously submitted proxy by notifying J. Al Cochran in writing or by submitting an executed, later-dated proxy to Independent: 4484 Marietta Street, Powder Springs, Georgia 30127, Attention: J. Al Cochran, Secretary, prior to the special meeting.
 If you properly sign and return the proxy and do not revoke it, it will be voted at the special meeting in the manner you specify in the proxy.